turbot/guardrails-samples/policy_packs/azure/cis_v200/section7/README.md

 categories: ["cis"]
 ---

-# Enforce Azure CIS v2.0.0 - Section 7 - Virtual Machines
+# Azure CIS v2.0.0 - Section 7 - Virtual Machines

 This section covers security recommendations to follow for the configuration of Virtual Machines on an Azure subscription.